phac-nml/irida/doc/user/user/samples/index.md

 #### Upload a sequence file

 Sequence files can be uploaded by clicking on the "Upload new files" button at the top, right hand side of the sequence file table.
-Files must have the extension <code>.fastq</code>, all other formats will be ignored.
+Files must have the extension `.fastq` or `.fastq.gz`, all other formats will be ignored.

 ![Upload sequence file.](images/upload-sample-file-btn.png)